Recruit a New Apprentice

 Definition

 Off-the-job (OTJ) training is a statutory requirement for an English apprenticeship.
-All apprentices are required to spend at least 20% of their time on off-the-job training.
+All apprentices are required to spend at least 6 hours per week of their time on off-the-job training.
 However, this doesn't mean they won't be working during this time - in fact, they don't even need to leave the office!
 OTJ training refers to any activity relevant to the job but not covered by day-to-day tasks.
 Department of Education guidelines on OTJ training state, "It is the activity, rather than the location that determines whether the training meets the funding rules definition".

 The Education and Skills Funding Agency (ESFA) defines OTJ training as: